-From the West End you can enter West Princes Street Gardens where you will find Ross Fountain and a cafe with outdoor seating.
+From the West End, you can enter West Princes Street Gardens, where you will find Ross Fountain and the Fountain Cafe with outdoor seating.

-The west Princes Street garden is home the adorable Gardener’s Cottage and the flower clock which changes each year.
+West Princes Street Garden is home to the adorable Gardener’s Cottage and the flower clock, which changes each year.

 The latter is where the famous Skating Minister is located.
-This painting is said to have inspired some of the design on the Scottish Parliament.
+This painting is said to have inspired some of the Scottish Parliament design.

 You can read more about Princes Street Gardens in our guide.

-From here, if you decide you have smashed your weekend trip to Edinburgh you can head to Rose Street, George Street or St Andrew’s Square to dine and/or have a drink
+From here, if you decide you have smashed your weekend trip to Edinburgh, you can head to Rose Street, George Street or St Andrew Square to dine and/or have a drink.

 Canongate on the Royal Mile